sharkrf/osw-http-api/README.md

 alias will not be sent to the network.
 If *no_inband* is set to 1, in-band DMR data like GPS position or talker alias will not be sent to the modem.
+If *force_src_id* is set to other than 0, then the source ID of all DMR calls received by the modem will be replaced with this ID.
+The *default_cross_mode_src_id* will be used as the source ID for DMR calls in cross modem modes if the original source callsign can't be parsed to a valid DMR ID.
 If *allow_only_ids_as_callsigns* is set to 1, then only parseable DMR IDs are allowed as source callsigns in cross modem modes.
-If *force_src_id* is set to other than 0, then the source ID of all DMR calls received by the modem will be replaced with this ID.

 Request (optional):
 ```json